 - the value of an item sold.1

-The decision as to whether an employee is paid per the amount of an item sold or the value of the item is determined by the employee and the employer.
+The decision as to whether you get paid per the amount of an item sold or the value of the item is determined by you and your employer.

 Note that Mark and the dealership could have agreed that Mark would get paid, not per vehicle sold, but by the amount that the vehicle was sold for.
 In this arrangement, Mark would get paid a certain percentage of the sales price that he sold a car for.
 If this percentage was 10 percent, and he sold a car for $5,000, then the dealership would have to pay him $500 (which is 10 percent of $5,000).

-An employee “sells” something when he/she trades or exchanges an item or service for:
+You “sell” something when you trade or exchange an item or service for:

 - money, or